 - Soldier: 76

-The removal of stun abilities for heroes makes Genji an even stronger pick than before – he’s having his best game yet in Overwatch 2 with the lean towards the neutral game.
+The general removal of stun or CC abilities in Overwatch 2 makes Genji an even stronger pick than before.
 Now, the ninja can use his Dragonblade ability without suddenly being stopped in his tracks.
-This change also makes Genji’s incredible mobility that much better, allowing him to flank opponents without fear.
+This change also makes Genji’s incredible mobility that much better, allowing him to flank opponents without much fear.

 Sombra’s redesign makes her a worthy competitor as one of the top DPS heroes in Overwatch 2, especially when it comes to how much damage she can cause in team vs team scenarios.
-In Overwatch 2, Sombra’s Hack has been buffed to temporarily increase the amount of damage taken by opponents by 40%.
-This can be crucial in team clashes as you can hand pick which enemy hero you want your team to eliminate.
+In Overwatch 2, Sombra’s passive ability deals 40% additional damage to hacked opponents.
+This can be crucial in team clashes as you can hand-pick which enemy hero you want your team to eliminate.
 With just one tank per game, Sombra is the key that can unlock the enemy’s frontline.

 Sombra’s Hack on health packs and enemies has also been buffed – now the ability doesn’t break her invisibility.
 This has large ramifications for Sombra as she can stay hidden throughout most of the game, giving her plenty of time to set up her disruption abilities.
 Sombra can break down barriers for just a second, but that’s enough time to cause some real damage with a coordinated team.